NoharGurrala/CMPE-283-Assignment_3/README.md

 ## 3. Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?

 <br />

-_Is there a steady growth in the number of exits? _
+Is there a steady growth in the number of exits?

 - No. depending only on the call for instruction and the timing

-_Are some VM actions associated with additional exits? _
+Are some VM actions associated with additional exits?

 - Yes.
 Throughout the VM boot process.

-_How many exits does a complete VM boot require? _
+How many exits does a complete VM boot require?

 - Varies based on the types of VM and distribution.
 I calculated it using my setup to be 4396839.

 Exit(10) and Exit(12) Increase have been seen to occur steadily.
 As they are usually referred to, during our observation.

 <br />

 ## 4. Of the exit types defined in the SDM, which are the most frequent?
 Least?

+- Of the exit types defined in the SDM, which are:

+Most frequent

+0x4ffffffe, Exit number 30.
+Total exits = 936899

+EPT infraction The configuration of the EPT paging structures prevented an attempt to access memory using a guest-physical address.

+Least frequent

+- There are several basic exit reason(s) whose Total exits is 0.
+Second least exit reason is 29

+ 0x4ffffffe, Exit number 29.
+Total exits=2

 ```Javascript

 0x4ffffffe, Exit number 30.
 Total exits = 936899		** Most Frequent **